Ghost-mind3/active-directory-infrastructure-lab/README.md

 ![Lab Project](https://img.shields.io/badge/Project-Lab-orange)
 ![Status](https://img.shields.io/badge/Status-Completed-success)

-A hands-on lab project demonstrating the deployment and hardening of a **secure Active Directory infrastructure** using enterprise security practices.
+A hands-on lab project demonstrating the deployment and basic hardening of a **Windows Active Directory environment**.

-This repository documents the complete setup of a **Windows Active Directory environment**, including security hardening, access management, and auditing.
+This project documents the setup of a domain, user and group management, and the implementation of common security configurations using Group Policy.

-The goal of this project is to simulate a **realistic enterprise Active Directory environment** while applying security best practices used by system administrators and cybersecurity professionals.
+The goal is to build a **realistic lab environment** and practice core system administration and security concepts.

 ---

 # Project Objectives

-This lab was created to practice and demonstrate skills in:
+This lab was created to practice:

-- Active Directory infrastructure deployment
+- Active Directory deployment
-- Organizational Unit design
+- Organizational Unit (OU) design
+- User and group management
-- Group Policy security hardening
+- Group Policy configuration
 - Privileged access management
 - Windows LAPS implementation
-- Security auditing and monitoring
+- Security auditing basics

-This project serves as a **portfolio demonstration for system administration and cybersecurity roles**.

 ---